ethan-gustafson/ruby-js-algorithms/README.md

 ## Radio
 - Functional only in Ruby
 ## SecureRadio
-- Nonfunctional only in Ruby
+- Functional only in Ruby
 ## Birth_Date_Analysis
-- Nonfunctional only in Ruby
+- Functional only in Ruby
 ## To_Do_List
 - Nonfunctional only in Ruby
 ## Custom_Exception